History of the Jews in Campania and Basilicata

 The History of the Jews in Campania and Basilicata is at least 2000 years old.
-This area, which is a mix of mountains and rich fertile plains, is south of Rome but north of Calabria and Apulia.
+This area, which is a mix of mountains and rich fertile plains, is south of Rome, north of Calabria and west of Apulia.
 Most of the Jewish communities were settled in the Roman Era by Jewish merchants or by Jewish captives after the fall of Jerusalem in the year 70.
 However, the region was mostly abandoned by the Jews by middle of the 16th century.
 Today, only the city of Naples has a Jewish population.
-And, unlike the southern provinces, there seems to be no interest by neofiti descendants to revive the Jewish faith.
+And, unlike in other southern areas, there seems to be no interest by neofiti descendants to revive the Jewish faith.

 Basilicata

 Matera

 The Jews lived in the region of Matera in a section behind the Lanfranchi Seminary.
 Later known as the Seminary Ghetto.

 The town of Aliano, located in Potenza, is the setting of the Jewish author, Carlo Levi's memoir, Christ Stopped at Eboli.
 The regions of Apulia, Calabria and Basilicata remained firmly under Byzantine control until the 11th century.